Data-Sci-2025/Steam-Reviews-Analysis/progress_report.md

 Negatively ranked games also have fewer total reviews in general.
 It's unlikley after a certain point, I suppose, that someone would see a game with a few hundred negative reviews and decide to give a game a shot anyway.

 I don't know yet what this is going to mean for how many reviews I pull for each game rank, it's something to think about more in depth.

+## October 25, 2025

+Have downloaded reviews for my 45th game to replace the multiplayer game I'd previously included by accident.
+(Postal 3 (Mostly Negative))

+I solved the issue of naming the column that automatically populated with the game's unique Steam upload ID number by renaming by column number instead (it is always column number 2)
+   - I still want to preserve the steam ID number and will add it to the dfs with the games' basic information, just so it's saved.

+I'm working on building a function to read in every file in my data file collection (all .csv files).
+I want it to:

+1. read in all files (datafiles/*.csv)

+2. take steam ID # from column 2 and add it to a new column (it'll be repetitive but a good merge point if I decide to join my other game dfs)

+3. rename column 2 (to language)

+4. concatenate each file into one giant df of game data

+I think this is feasible but I've not successfully created a function before, so this is my big trial and error at this point.
+I could just do it manually one by one but this would be much smoother!

+Finally, I've been expanding on some plans thanks to our latest reads in the tidytext chapters.
+I already talked about tokenizing the reviews and looking at some information that way, but I have some more clearly defined ideas since then.

+- I want to look at word types and word tokens (and TTR)
+- do some exploratory looks (avg review length, language used, maybe some others)
+- probably some quick stats (correlation at least)
+- tf-idf, are there non-stop words that are extremely common? some visualizations, all primarily looking at review type (positive or negative)

+Then, of course, the classifier ultimately.